 The network provides status codes when an ACH transaction is rejected.
 An ACH reject can occur for a number of reasons.
 For example, the bank account may be frozen or lack sufficient funds to cover the transaction.

 There are a few ways to handle ACH rejects and, depending on the reason, some transactions may be corrected and resubmitted immediately.
-If payments are unsuccessful, you are notified within two to four business days of the transaction (much quicker than the five to 10 days it takes with paper checks).
+If payments are unsuccessful, you are usually notified within two to four business days of the transaction (much quicker than the five to 10 days it takes with paper checks).

 Reap the Benefits